A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS-Assisted RCC

 \section{RIS-Assisted RCC}

 The vast majority of the research work in metasurface-assisted ISAC has focused on employing metasurfaces as separate entities positioned between the transmitter and the receiver, i.e., as RISs.
 Considering this, we first present the state of the art in the area of RIS-assisted RCC in this section.
-We also discuss the challenges and opportunities for these systems.
 A summary of the research works presented in this section is provided in Table~\ref{tab:RIS_RCC}.